School of Arts & Department of History of Art and Archaeology

 Research interests

-My first degree was in Social Anthropology with Southeast Asian Studies at the University of Kent at Canterbury, and my post-graduate research was based at the University of Hong Kong where I undertook fieldwork on Chinese folk deity imagery and temple iconography.
-I studied Mandarin and Cantonese at the University of Westminster and was awarded my PhD in Museology from the University of Manchester.
+Louise’s first degree was in Social Anthropology with Southeast Asian Studies at the University of Kent at Canterbury, and her post-graduate research was based at the University of Hong Kong where she undertook fieldwork on Chinese folk deity imagery and temple iconography.
+She studied Mandarin and Cantonese at the University of Westminster and was awarded her PhD in Museology from the University of Manchester.

-Over the past 25 years, I have written or edited 7 academic books, numerous articles, book chapters and reviews, as well as publishing a range of more popular, educational monographs.
-My most notable publication, in my view, is The Lives of Chinese Objects: Buddhism, Imperialism and Display (Berghahn, 2011).
-Partly funded by the AHRC, it drew upon over five years research - fieldwork in different parts of China, interviews in the UK and China, research in archives and a reflexive analysis of my work as Curator of Asian Collections at National Museums Liverpool.
+Over the past 30 years, she has written or edited 8 academic books, numerous articles, book chapters and reviews, as well as publishing a range of more popular, educational monographs.
+One of her key publications is The Lives of Chinese Objects: Buddhism, Imperialism and Display (Berghahn, 2011, translated into Chinese by Contemporary China Publishing House, Beijing, in 2025).
+Partly funded by the AHRC, it drew upon over five years research - fieldwork in different parts of China, interviews in the UK and China, research in archives and a reflexive analysis of her work as Curator of Asian Collections at National Museums Liverpool.

-For the past decade or so, I have also been researching the biographies of objects looted from the Yuanmingyuan or old ‘Summer Palace’ in Beijing.
-I visited and documented 11 military museums in the UK, in order to write a journal article (‘Trophies of War’).
-In 2013, I organised a two-day international conference on the topic at the University of Manchester, which included contributions from leading specialists - art historians, historians, architects, journalists and curators - and which resulted in an edited book, Collecting and Displaying China’s ‘Summer Palace’ objects in the West: The Yuanmingyuan in Britain and France.
-In 2017, I was fortunate to secure a major philanthropic donation to undertake further research on ‘Summer Palace’ objects.
-With the help of a research assistant, I visited 29 museums, libraries and archives in the UK, Dublin and Paris in order to analyse objects, historic documents, museum displays and interview curators.
-I was fortunate also to be awarded a Leverhulme Research Fellowship in 2022 to complete a monograph based on this research.
+For the past decade or so, she has also been researching the biographies of objects looted from the Yuanmingyuan or old ‘Summer Palace’ in Beijing.
+She visited and documented 11 military museums in the UK, in order to write a journal article (‘Trophies of War’).
+In 2013, she organised a two-day international conference on the topic at the University of Manchester, which included contributions from leading specialists - art historians, historians, architects, journalists and curators - and which resulted in an edited book, Collecting and Displaying China’s ‘Summer Palace’ objects in the West: The Yuanmingyuan in Britain and France.
+In 2017, she secured a major philanthropic donation to undertake further research on ‘Summer Palace’ objects.
+With the help of a research assistant, she visited 29 museums, libraries and archives in the UK, Dublin and Paris in order to analyse artefacts, historic documents, museum displays and interview curators.
+She was awarded a Leverhulme Research Fellowship in 2022 to complete a monograph based on this research.

-Over recent years, I have worked closely with my colleague, Christian Luczanits, on a project to document and display Tibetan Buddhist Monastery Collections in Ladakh and northern Nepal.
-We were awarded a grant of £356,759 from the AHRC in 2016 (Christian was the Principal Investigator, I was the Co-Investigator) and, over a three-year period, travelled to, and worked in, a range of Tibetan Buddhist monasteries in order to help develop museum displays.
-We organised a workshop at SOAS on the topic in 2018, along with Chiara Bellini (post-doctoral researcher), and we have since co-edited a book from the proceedings – Tibetan Monastery Collections and Museums: Traditional Practices and Contemporary Issues (Vajra, 2024).
+Since 2016, Louise has also worked with Christian Luczanits on a project to document and display Tibetan Buddhist Monastery Collections in Ladakh and northern Nepal.
+They were awarded a grant of £356,759 from the AHRC in 2016 (Christian was the Principal Investigator, Louise was the Co-Investigator) and, over a three-year period, travelled to, and worked in, a range of Tibetan Buddhist monasteries in order to help develop museum displays.
+Christian and Louise organised a workshop at SOAS on the topic in 2018, along with Chiara Bellini (post-doctoral researcher), and then co-edited a book from the proceedings – Tibetan Monastery Collections and Museums: Traditional Practices and Contemporary Issues (Vajra, 2024).

-I also have an increasing interest in the restitution of cultural heritage, having organised a key international conference on the subject in 2010 with my colleague Kostas Arvanitis in Manchester.
+Louise also has an interest in the restitution of cultural heritage, having organised a key international conference on the subject in 2010 with her colleague Kostas Arvanitis in Manchester.
 This was attended by museum professionals, policy makers, politicians, consultants and academics from around the world, and resulted in a co-edited volume - Museums and Restitution: New Practices, New Approaches (Routledge, 2014).
-As a result of my developing interests, I recently created a new MA module at SOAS, Loot, Collecting and Restitution

 PhD Supervision